gali8/G8SliderStep/README.md

 How to use:
 -----
 ### Manual
-- Import G8SliderStep.swift in you project
+- Import G8SliderStep.swift into you project
 - Add UISlider in you Storyboard file
 - Set the UISlider class to G8SliderStep
 - Configure your slider by storyboard or/and by code